5Buttons/DBM-Chromiecraft/README.md

-- Only the English localization is fully supported.
+- Only English localization is fully supported.

 - If you encounter any issues or miss features on bosses/dungeons please report them here on Github.